 The area surrounding Williston Road in South Burlington was developed prior to regulations requiring the treatment of stormwater runoff.
 As a result, the stormwater generated by the homes, businesses and roads in this area are collected by a closed pipe drainage system and discharged untreated to Potash Brook.

-Williston Road and the surrounding development currently discharges directly to tributary 3 of Potash Brook.
+Williston Road and the surrounding development discharges to tributary 3 of Potash Brook.
 Stormwater from this area was collected in a closed pipe drainage system that emptied into Potash Brook at the end of Midas Drive, behind the Commerce Square commercial development.

 The Commerce Square development had a separate stormwater drainage system that directed stormwater runoff generated on site to a small detention pond located at the back of the property.
 This detention pond was originally designed to reduce the risk of downstream flooding during large rain events, but was not designed to provide treatment of stormwater runoff during smaller, more frequent, rain events.
 The discharge pipe for this existing detention pond was within 50-feet of the pipe that discharged the stormwater runoff collected by the Williston Road drainage system.

 The City worked with the private property owner at Commerce Square to design a new stormwater treatment system in place of the existing detention pond.
-This new system would combine the stormwater runoff collected from Williston Road with that of Commerce Square.
+This new system combines the stormwater runoff collected from Williston Road with that of Commerce Square.
 The combined runoff is directed to an expanded detention pond where it receives water quality treatment.
 The new system includes a hydrodynamic swirl separator designed to remove sediment and other pollutants from the collected stormwater runoff during smaller rain events.